 The measurement shall be as per sq. ft. area of slabs.
 It includes deduction of all ducts.
 Contractor is not entitled to claim any amount greater than the rate agreed between the Developers & Contractors.

 The parade / RCC retaining wall will be paid at Rs.
-110.00/ Per Sq.fts.& the measurement shall be drawn on vertical wall, the rate is of bottom raft.
-The area for paradi shall be calculate above footings / raft. .
+110.00/ Per Sq.fts.& the measurement shall be drawn on vertical wall, the rate is exclusive of bottom raft.
+The area for paradi shall be calculate above footings / raft. from bottom of raft to beam bottom of slab.
 Hence there is no measurement shall be considered for toe wall / Footing / raft, columns in between of retaining wall.

 In case of RMC supplied by Developers, in that event deduction shall be kept at Rs.
 150/M. Cub. shall be debited from contractors R.A Bills.

-There shall not be any payment for raft / footing coming to retaining wall in building area or footprint or at the face of buildings
+There shall not be any payment for raft / footing coming to retaining wall in building area or footprint or at the face of buildings all the raft is above footing only column will be deducted from raft.

 Mode of Measurement –